-See Note 14 included in the consolidated financial statements in our Form 10-K for the year ended December 31, 2019.
-Due to the contingent nature of the amounts and timing of the payments, we have excluded our agreement with the CRO with whom we have contracted to conduct our Phase 2A clinical trial for NL.
+See Note 14 included in the consolidated financial statements in this Form 10-K. Due to the contingent nature of the amounts and timing of the payments, we have excluded our agreement with the CRO with whom we have contracted to conduct our Phase 2a clinical trial for NL.
 We were contractually obligated for up to approximately \$487,000 of future services under the agreement, but our actual contractual obligations will vary depending on the progress and results of the clinical trial.